nour-taqatqa/Gut-Microbiome-Tree-of-Life-Project/README.md

 - Moving Pictures tutorial: https://docs.qiime2.org/2023.2/tutorials/moving-pictures/

-With regards to the stoarge of the data, a node on a Northwestern Universitys cluster computer (QUEST) was allocated for our project, and multiple terabyte worth of data is stored there.
+With regards to the stoarge of the data, nodes on a Northwestern Universitys cluster computer (QUEST) were allocated for our project, and multiple terabyte worth of data is stored there.

 This project is part of the thesis for Samuel Degregori, a postdoc at the Amato Lab at Northwestern University.